JonathanWilbur/mueller-report/volume1.md

 Russia initiated the outreach to the transition Team.
 On the evening of December 28, 2016, Kislyak texted Flynn, "can you kindly call me back at your convenience."
-1229 Flynn did not respond to the text message that evening. someone from the Russian embassy also called Flynn the next morning, at 10:38 a.m., but they did not talk.
+1229 Flynn did not respond to the text message that evening.
+Someone from the Russian embassy also called Flynn the next morning, at 10:38 a.m., but they did not talk.
 1230

 The sanctions were announced publicly on December 29, 2016.
-1231 At 1 :53 p.m. that day,
+1231 At 1:53 p.m. that day,
 McFarland began exchanging emails with multiple transition Team members and advisors about the impact the sanctions would have on the incoming administration.
 1232 At 2:07 p.m., a transition Team member texted Flynn a link to a New York Times article about the sanctions.
 1233 At 2:29